A Message to Grantseekers

 Because most grants are awarded to tax-exempt nonprofit organizations, the overview of resources that follows is largely from the perspective of the nonprofit grantseeker.
 However, we also provide some recommendations and a list of resources for the individual

 We have tried to touch all the bases while furnishing a guide that is easy to read.
 For the most part we have avoided fundraising jargon.
 If you come across a term that is unfamiliar to you, be sure to refer to the glossary.
-If visiting a Foundation Center library or Cooperating Collection is an option for you, it is a great place to begin your funding research.
+If visiting a Foundation Center library or Funding Information Network location is an option for you, it is a great place to begin your funding research.